 You should consult your academic advisor for a review of your audit.
 Any exception to major, concentration, or certificate requirements should be discussed with the appropriate advisor.
-You may also need to contact the Office of the Registrar.

 o Before you meet with your advisor to discuss registration for an upcoming semester.